d365collaborative/d365ce.integrations/docs/Get-D365ODataEntityData.md

 Whenever you want to use the different query options, you need to take the $ sign and single quotes into consideration.

-Example of an execution where I want the top 1 result only, from a specific legal entity / company.
+Example of an execution where I want the top 1 result only, with a specific city filled out.
 This example is using single quotes, to help PowerShell not trying to convert the $ into a variable.
 Because the OData standard is using single quotes as text qualifiers, we need to escape them with multiple single quotes.

--ODataQuery '$top=1&$filter=dataAreaId eq ''Comp1'''
+-ODataQuery '$top=1&$filter=address1_city eq ''New York'''

 Tags: OData, Data, Entity, Query